ChainAgnostic/varsig/README.md

 }
 ```

-However, since it requires canonicalization before checking the signature, it is very easy to miss extra fields that have been added to the payload, and that were lost in canonicalization.
-Since different parsers _________.
+This opens the potential for [canonicalization attacks](https://soatok.blog/2021/07/30/canonicalization-attacks-against-macs-and-signatures/).
+Parsers are known to handle duplicate entires differently.
+IPLD needs to be serialized to a canonical form before checking the signature.
+Without careful handling, it is possible to fail to check if any additioanl fields have been added to the payload which will be parsed by the application.
 From [RFC8259](https://www.rfc-editor.org/rfc/rfc8259#page-10):

 > An object whose names are all unique is interoperable in the sense that all software implementations receiving that object will agree on the name-value mappings.
 When the names within an object are not unique, the behavior of software that receives such an object is unpredictable.
 Many implementations report the last name/value pair only.
 Other implementations report an error or fail to parse the object, and some implementations report all of the name/value pairs, including duplicates.